Diamondbacks vs. Athletics Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will send Merrill Kelly (3-3) to the mound for his ninth start this season.
+- Tommy Henry (1-1) will take the mound for the Diamondbacks, his fifth start of the season.

-- He has started eight games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Kelly has seven starts in a row of five innings or more.

 |Opponent